shrey45/Caster-CAD-Assingment/README.md

 ### Description

 I created the Mount.
-All I had to do was make a rectangle, make some extrusions, and used a linear pattern.
+All I had to do was make a rectangle(200x120mm), make an extrusion(8mm), and used a linear pattern to duplicate a circle(10mm diameter, 6 circles - 80mm apart).

 ### Image